yusuke0913/Documentation/source/index.html.md

 [RFC 2104](https://datatracker.ietf.org/doc/html/rfc2104.html) using SHA256 as disgestmod.

 To verify signatures using the v1 scheme, extract the timestamp from theGigapay-Signature header, and the JSON-encoded notification from the request body.
-Join these strings with a period, ., as a separator.
-Compute an HMAC with the SHA256 hash function using the Webhook’s secret_key as the key.
+Join these strings with a period, `.`, as a separator.
+Compute an HMAC with the SHA256 hash function using the Webhook’s secret key as the key.
 Lastly ensure that the signature in the header and the calculated signature matches.